About me

 Research

 I’m extremely lucky to be advised by Aaditya Ramdas at CMU.
-Currently, I am working on problems related to sequential change detection, multiple testing, and conformal prediction.
-You can find my papers here.
+I am generally interested in a wide variety of topics related to mathematical statistics and machine learning, including deep learning theory, optimal transport, changepoint detection, multiple testing, and conformal prediction.
+See my papers here.

 I’m also working with Mikael Kuusela at CMU and scientists from the Jet Propulsion Laboratory at NASA analyzing land surface temperature data from the ECOSTRESS mission.